linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/11 Stock Options Properties.md

 3 0.
 2 5 e ^ {0.
 1 \times 0.
 2 5} = \\ 3 1.
 0 2

 $$ in three months.
-If the stock price at expiration of the option is greater than  $30, the call will be exercised.
-If it is less than$ 30, the put will be exercised.
+If the stock price at expiration of the option is greater than  \$30, the call will be exercised.
+If it is less than\$ 30, the put will be exercised.
 In either case, the arbitrageur ends up buying one share for 30.
 This share can be used to close out the short position.
 The net profit is therefore

 $$
 \$ 31.02 - \$ 30.00 = \$ 1.02
 $$

-For an alternative situation, suppose that the call price is $3 and the put price is $1.
+For an alternative situation, suppose that the call price is \$3 and the put price is \$1.
 In this case,

 $$ c + K e ^ {- r T} = 3 + 3 0 e ^ {- 0.
 1 \times 3 / 1 2} = \$ 3 2.
 2 6